FloraMika/MOFA_AML/README.md

 # MOFA_AML

-Code for the paper : Data-driven hallmarks in acute myeloid leukemia: a strategy towards diagnostics and individualized therapy
+Code for the paper : Data-driven hallmarks reveal actionable disease programs and predict drug sensitivity in acute myeloid leukemia

 ## About